-- E 11.1 All fencing must be adequately inspected and maintained. - E 11.2 Electric fences must be designed, installed, used and maintained so that contact with them does not cause more than momentary discomfort to the cattle. - E 11.3 The use of electric fencers on self-feed silage systems is prohibited. - E 11.4 Alternative feed barriers must be designed so as to avoid any potential threat to the animals; for example, becoming trapped between the feed face and the barrier.
+- E 11.1 All fencing must be adequately inspected and maintained. - E 11.2 Electric fences must be designed, installed, used and maintained so that contact with them does not cause more than momentary discomfort to the cattle. - E 11.3 NEW Invisible "virtual" fencing and associated electric shock collars are prohibited.